spatialos/CppBlankProject/README.md

     from `Schema` and `WorkerSdk` also rename those.
   4. Add it to the `workers` definition in your SpatialOS launch configuration (e.g. `default_launch.json`)

+If you don't want to follow the steps manually, use [`worker_create.sh`](worker_create.sh) which will copy and rename the required files.
+Feel free to modify this script to suit your needs.

+## Release notes

+The following are versions of SpatialOS with the changes to this project listed.

+### 12.0.0

+- Use `worker::ComponentRegistry` where required.
+- Add [`worker_create.sh`](worker_create.sh) to make it easier to create C++ workers in other projects from these templates.
+- Set `is_connected` flag based on connection state.

+### 11.0.1

+Initial release.